YaLTeR/SourcePauseTool/README.md

 ##Building
 To build it you will need Detours v3.0 (the Express version will do) and SourceSDK.
 Place everything into the *src\utils\serverplugin_sample\* folder, where *src* is the folder with the mod source code.
 Configure VC++ Directories so that you have your Detours *includes* and *libs* directories listed appropriately.

-Built with Source 2007 code and Visual Studio 2013 Express for Windows Desktop.
+Built with the Source 2007 code and Visual Studio 2013 Express for Windows Desktop.